nuxt/framework/docs/content/3.docs/1.usage/6-cookies.md

 ::alert{icon=💡}
 **Note:** The [cookie storage model specification](https://tools.ietf.org/html/rfc6265#section-5.3) states that if both `expires` and
-`maxAge` are set, then `maxAge` takes precedence, but it is possible not all clients by obey this, so if both are set, they should point to the same date and time.eaks!
+`maxAge` are set, then `maxAge` takes precedence, but it is possible not all clients obey this, so if both are set, they should point to the same date and time.eaks!
 ::